linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

 insert these messages into the text.

-A very simple way, less time-consuming for inserting :code:`printk` and providing the possibility to analyze the flow of instructions for tests is the use of the predefined constants :code:`__FILE__`, :code:`__LINE__` and :code:`__func__`:
+A very simple way, less time-consuming for inserting :code:`printk` and providing the ability to analyze the flow of instructions for tests is the use of the predefined constants :code:`__FILE__`, :code:`__LINE__` and :code:`__func__`: